nesono/nesono-bin/README.md

 ## Installation

-The repository should be cloned into the home directory of the user, e.g. by
+The repository could be (but is not restricted to be) cloned into the home directory of the user, e.g. by
 ```
 cd ~/
 git clone git://github.com/nesono/nesono-bin.git